-- 1. Driver Infractions/Disqualifications in a Sno-Cross event will be forwarded to ISR.
+- 1. Driver Infractions/Disqualifications in a Sno-Cross event will be forwarded to

 - 2. DRIVER MAY BE DISQUALIFIED FOR:

 - a.
 Running without a hood or shroud in position.

 - b.
 Running with altered numbers.

 - c.
 Running with bibs not in position.

 - d.
-Receiving unauthorized assistance
+Receiving unauthorized assistance.

 - e.
 The driver or a group of drivers attempt to harass race officials, in any manner.

 - f.
 Course cutting.

 - g.
 Dangerous driving tactics.

 - h.
 Failure to stop for Post-Race Technical Inspection.

 - i.
-Failure to use proper safety equipment.
+Failure to use proper safety equipment

 - j.
 Unsafe operation in the pit area.

 - k.
 Allowing non-registered drivers to operate driver's snowmobile on track during a practice lap or during race.

+- I. Support vehicle parking, operating recklessly, endangering other support vehicle or foot traffic, by team member or driver.

 - 3. DRIVER MAY BE PENALIZED AT START OF RACE FOR THE FOLLOWING:

 - a.
 Jumping the start.

 - b.
 Causing a restart.